corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 ### Background

 Decentralised platforms have introduced some operational challenges, one of which is a coordinated distribution and installation of software updates.
-Deploying an update to the whole BN simultaneously might be not feasible, unless all the nodes in this BN can be shut down in the same to perform an upgrade.
-Such *maintenance windows* would not work in the case when a single node is involved into multiple BNs, with unrelated governance structures.
+Deploying an update to the whole BN simultaneously might be not feasible, unless all the nodes in this BN can be shut down in the same time to perform an upgrade.
+Such *maintenance windows* might not work in the case when a single node is involved into multiple BNs, with unrelated governance structures.
 This design introduces a concept of CorDapp Distribution Service which aims to tackle these issues.

 ### Scope